Abhinav-ranish/ASU-ClassEnroller/README.md

 # Go into the repository
 $ cd ASU-ClassEnroller

+## In Mac OS & Unix

 # Set up a virtual environment
+$ python3 -m venv env

+$ source env/bin/activate

+## In Windows

+# Set up a virtual environment
 $ python -m venv env

+$ env/Scripts/activate.bat

 # Install dependencies
-$ pip install selenium twilio
+$ pip install selenium requests

-# Add your Twilio Config (Only if you want Call notification aswell)
-$ vim scraper.py

-# Add your ASU authentication details
+# Add your Configs ( Use your preffered text editor )
-$ vim autoopenner.py
+$ vim main.py

 # Run the app
-$ python scraper.py
+$ python main.py
 ```

 > **Note**
-> You will require a new Duo OTP every time you re-run.  &nbsp;&middot;&nbsp;
+> Do not interact with the browser.
+It can cause to program to fail.
-> All your credentials should be entered in autoopener.py  &nbsp;&middot;&nbsp;
+> All your credentials should be entered in main.py  &nbsp;&middot;&nbsp;

-## For Enquiries @ aranish@asu.edu
+## For Enquiries @ presidentofjoy@asu.edu

 ## Download